 As criminals often prey on the elderly, retirement communities also often have locked gates and a guard at the entrance.
 This provides security at night or when you are on vacation.

-Many baby boomers have been attracted to college towns, particularly in the south.
+Many baby boomers have been attracted to college towns, particularly in the South.
 Some people like to start a second career, which takes further education.
-This choice also offers entertainent through clubs and other activities, such as golf.
+This choice also offers entertainment through clubs and other activities, such as golf.

 Other people want to live in a warmer climate when they retire.
 They are tired of shoveling snow, and many choose a sunnier climate where they can play golf or just take walks on pleasant days.
 The cost of living is also lower in many of the southern states.
 As an example, certainly a lower heating bill is a plus.
 Florida and Arizona are common choices.